Monty Don is a TV favourite – but the world nearly lost the Gardeners’ World star following several health issues over the years.

 Monty Don ‘thought he was dying’

 The TV star suffered a “mini-stroke” back in 2008.
-Recalling the day he had the stroke, Monty told the Guardian in 2009: “I was so exhausted I did not know whether I was coming or going.
+Recalling the day he had the stroke, Monty told The Guardian the following year: “I was so exhausted I did not know whether I was coming or going.
 I remember waking up feeling strange and dizzy.”

 Monty added: “I said to my wife Sarah: ‘God, something funny is happening; I may be having a stroke.’
 We weren’t thinking, this is a disaster.